-Demis Hassabis, the CEO of Google DeepMind, has been named as the first adviser to the government’s new Office for Artificial Intelligence.
+The CEO of Google DeepMind, Demis Hassabis, has been named as the first adviser to the government’s new Office for Artificial Intelligence.

-In his new position, Hassabis will advise the government on building the skills and capability needed for the UK to embrace the benefits of the technology, while also minimising its risks.
+In the new role Hassabis will advise the government on building the skills and capability needed for the UK to embrace the benefits of the technology, while also minimising its risks.

 “I’m honoured to be taking on the role of Adviser to the Office for AI, and look forward to the huge opportunity that lies ahead,” said Hassabis.
 “I’ve always believed that AI could be one of the most important and widely beneficial breakthroughs of the 21st century – and as a proud Londoner, it’s fantastic to see the UK’s world-class universities and start-ups already making major scientific advances.